tauren/tax-scenarios-lean/docs/stories/story-2.4-calculation-engine.md

     * Reorganized as foundational story - May 31, 2025 - Sarah (PO)
     * Started Implementation - May 31, 2025 - Sarah (PO)
     * Completed Implementation - May 31, 2025 - Claude (Dev Agent)
+    * Marked as Complete - May 31, 2025 - Claude (Story Validator)